stratapp-ai/stratapp-ai.github.io/strategy-execution.md

 This [video](https://stratappsaas.com/blog/strategic-planning-software-with-a-strategy-tree-hierarchy/ "tips for strategy execution comms") explains two tips for communicating strategy:

 * 3 to 6 rule - for each level in the tree hierarchy (e.g. 3 overall goals, that each break down to 3 to 6 objectives, and so on)
-* verb noun rule - express each in verb noun format (e.g. "Develop our ...", "Improve our ...", "Solve how to ...")
+* verb noun rule - express each in verb noun format (e.g. "develop our ...", "improve our ...", "solve how to ...")

 \#stratapp offers unparalleled flexibility.
 You can create strategy trees for unlimited combinations of org design (geography, functions, verticals and horizontals), and at any level in the tree hierarchy you can invite people to collaborate on KPIs, workboards, risks, meetings, tasks, files and links.